gottfrois/doorkeeper-provider-app/README.md

     cd doorkeeper-provider-app
     bundle

-Then start all services using [foreman](http://rubygems.org/gems/foreman)
+Then start all services using [foreman](http://rubygems.org/gems/foreman):

     foreman start

+If `foreman` is not installed yet, you can either start services manually or install foreman with:

+    gem install foreman

-or manually
+or manually start services:

     mongod run --config /usr/local/etc/mongod.conf
-    bundle exec rails s
+    bundle exec rails s -p 5100

 Run the following rake command to seed the database:

     bundle exec rake db:drop
     bundle exec rake db:seed

+You are good to visit http://localhost:5100 and enjoy :)

 ## API